BlenderAddonsArchive/no-caps-blender-addon/README.md

-# No Caps
+- No Caps automatically disables Caps Lock after installation.

-Works automatically, manually disabled by "View3D > N > No Caps > Disable".
+- You can manually disable it via "View3D > N > No Caps > Disable".<br><br>
+  (Windows only)